-The Ministry of Development, through the DGAC, is mainly responsible for preparing and amending the DORA and submitting it to the Council of Ministers for its approval, prior report from the Delegated Commission of the Government for Economic Affairs.
+The Ministry of Transportation, Mobility and Urban Agenda, through the DGAC, is mainly responsible for preparing and amending the DORA and submitting it to the Council of Ministers for its approval, prior report from the Delegated Commission of the Government for Economic Affairs.
 It also monitors the management of the Issuer's airports, amongst others, in order to obtain the necessary information to prepare the DORA.

-Amongst others, the DGAC is in charge of monitoring the Issuer's compliance with the DORA through reports prepared by AESA and CNMC and is also responsible for the filing of reports before the State Secretary of Infrastructure, Transportation and Housing describing positive or negative deviations from the DORA, as the case may be.
+Amongst others, the DGAC is in charge of monitoring the Issuer's compliance with the DORA through reports prepared by AESA and CNMC and is also responsible for the filing of reports before the Secretary of State for Transportation, Mobility and Urban Agenda describing positive or negative deviations from the DORA, as the case may be.